robertbraeutigam/scan/README.md

 a single request.

 ### Data Types

-A relative timestamp is a strictly increasing, millisecond precision integer from a context-given reference point.
-It is stored as a variable length integer.

-Note, that timestamps have mixed semantics.
-They may in some circumstances represent a unix timestamp, which are milliseconds from epoch excluding leap seconds, and sometimes just millisecond counts from a reference point in time, which may include leap seconds.

-Adding relative time to unix timestamp does not technically result in a unix timestamp, since there would be a difference if a leap second happened in between the original and calculated time.
-Time sensitive, or real-time applications should not rely on adding these together at all, instead rely on "real" elapsed time.

 A Value structure is a single value to a type defined elsewhere.
 It's structure is:
 * Identifier (variable length integer)